fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/labs/lab3.md

 A detailed breakdown of your score will be present in `autograder.txt`.

 ## Grading turnaround
-Scores will be uploaded to D2L by class time on Monday, September 16th.
+Scores will be uploaded to D2L by class time on Monday, Feburary 10th.